-The first indication that the disease is present is often the wilting of leaves followed by the rapid death of a tree or shrub e.g. Rhododendron.
+The first indication that the disease is present is often the wilting of leaves followed by the rapid death of a tree or shrub.
 In some other plants decline in shoot growth, abnormally small leaves, a heavy crop of fruit or cones, or gradual dieback may be the first symptoms.
 In hedgerows a gradual progression of dead or dying plants is a good indication of Armillaria.
-Sometimes gummy or resinous exudations can be seen on infected tree trunks.
+Sometimes gummy or resinous exudations can be seen on infected tree trunks as they become stressed by the infection.